epoch8/vedana.tech/src/content/docs/data-model/anchors.md

 An **anchor** is a domain entity type.
 Every class of objects the assistant can look up, filter, count, or traverse is described as an anchor.

-In Memgraph each anchor corresponds to a class of nodes whose label equals `anchor.noun`.
-When you define a `Product` anchor and run ETL, every row in your products table in Grist becomes a `:Product` node with its columns stored as properties.
+In Memgraph each anchor corresponds to a class of nodes whose label equals `anchor.noun` **literally** (no case conversion).
+When you define a `product` anchor and run ETL, every row in your products table in Grist becomes a `:product` node with its columns stored as properties.
+The canonical convention used across Vedana is **lowercase singular** (`product`, `interest`, `document_chunk`); the Cypher examples below follow that convention.

 > An anchor is the **schema**, not data.
 The Anchors table in Grist describes *what kinds of things exist*, not the things themselves.